elastic/ecs/rfcs/text/0010-email.md

 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->

 Email use cases stretch across all three Elastic solutions - Search, Observe, Protect.
-Whether it's searching for content within email, ensuring email infrastrucure is operational or detecting email based attacks, there are many possibilities for email fields within ECS.
+Whether it's searching for content within email, ensuring email infrastructure is operational or detecting email based attacks, there are many possibilities for email fields within ECS.

 ## Source data